Natural vs. Synthetic Vitamins – What’s the Big Difference?

 We all know we need a steady supply of vitamins and minerals so our bodies can function properly.
-Scientists, doctors, and food companies agree, so they create cheap vitamins in labs, recommend multivitamins, and fortify our foods and beverages with them, and dump them into multivitamins.
+Scientists, doctors, and food companies agree too, so they create cheap vitamins in labs, fortify our foods and beverages with them, and dump them into multivitamins.
 The problem is these synthetic vitamins are not what our bodies are looking for either.

-Natural Vitamin B2 – Riboflavin is easily absorbed, stays in the blood stream for long periods of time, and is readily used by the body in important enzymes.
+Natural Vitamin B2 – Riboflavin is easily absorbed, stays in the blood stream for long periods of time, and is readily used by the body in many important enzymes.

-Natural Vitamin B3 – Niacinamide, or nicotinamide, is what we find in food and commonly call niacin.
+Natural Vitamin B3 – Niacinamide or nicotinamide is what we find in food and commonly call niacin.
 Niacin can have side effects, but these are minimal when coming from plant foods.

 Natural Vitamin B5 – Pantothenate is the natural version of this essential B vitamin.